michaelyatco/choredoor/ChoreDoorMaster.md

 Refresh the page to see the three doors centered!

-Task: For the sake of CSS-best practices, move the `.door-frame` selector in the __style.css__ file to the bottom of the file so that the CSS selectors now read in the order that you would see them in your __index.html__ file - top to bottom.
+Task: For the sake of CSS-best practices, move the `.door-frame` selector in the __style.css__ file to the bottom of the file so that the CSS selectors now read in the order that you would see them in your __index.html__ file - from the top of the page to bottom.

-Task: Now, the last HTML feature to build is a button that will respond to the status of the game.
+Task: The last HTML feature to build is a button that will respond to the status of the game.

 Beneath the `<door-row>` element create a new `<div>` element with the class name `"start-row"` and an `id` of `"start"`.
 Type `Good luck!` in between the `<div></div>`.